DamynFilipuzzi/portfolio-react/README.md

 # Notes on Pushing Changes to AWS S3 With Cloudfront
-1. npm run build - Builds html, js, and css and stores in ./dist dir
+1. `npm run build` - Builds html, js, and css and stores in ./dist dir
-2. npm run sync - Pushes all changes build to s3 bucket.
+2. `npm run sync` - Pushes all changes build to s3 bucket.
-3. npm run invalidate - Forces Cloudfront to update the cache
+3. `npm run invalidate` - Forces Cloudfront to update the cache

+## **todo:**
+- [] Replace npm commands with a batch script to simplify process.
+- []

 # React + Vite